 • the dispute resolution process is fair to all parties;

 • dispute resolution should be consistent with the objectives of the EO Act.

-When a dispute is bought to the VEOHRC, the Manager of the Dispute Resolution Unit assesses whether the matter meets the threshold of a possible breach of the law.
-If accepted for dispute resolution it is allocated to a conciliator to begin the dispute resolution process.
+When a dispute is bought to the VEOHRC, it is assessed to see whether the matter meets the threshold of a possible breach of the law.
+If accepted for dispute resolution, a complaint is allocated to a conciliator to begin the dispute resolution process.
 A conciliator then contacts the person or representative bringing the dispute and discusses relevant issues being raised in the complaint and explains the dispute resolution process, before contacting the person or parties against whom the dispute has been bought.